 About Andrew Balding

 Andrew Balding trains at Park House Stables in Hampshire.
-With 200 horses in his care and 70 full time members of the team, life is full on but incredibly rewarding and very exciting with a strong team of horses heading to the races in 2020.
+With over 200 horses in his care and 80 full time members of the team, life is full on but incredibly rewarding and very exciting with a strong team of horses heading to the races in 2023.

 Working at Park House